09jetsalit/t-back/README.md

 ## How to use

- 1.Please download the .env file from the email.
+ 1. Please download the .env file from the email.
 I have attached the .env file to the email

- 2.paste [.env] to your directory
+ 2. paste [.env] to your directory

- 3.npm i
+ ## How to install

+ $ npm install

-## How to run
+## How to run (server run at http://127.0.0.1:8000)

-  npm start
+ $ npm start

 ## About API